pedronachtigall/ToxCodAn-Genome/Guide/README.md

 ***Tip:*** If no annotation was returned and you still want to confirm it, you may consider adding extra nucleotides (e.g., 100-500 nts) up and downstream of the matched region.
 For instance, if the matched region is ```contig_n:1000-2000```, you can use the genomic region ```contig_n:900-2100``` or ```contig_n:500-2500```.

 :warning:***Warning about running FGENESH+ to check annotations***:warning:: the freely available web version of FGENESH+ only accepts one genomic region and one protein sequence as evidence per run, which makes it a bit laborious and time consuming.
- - Alternatively, you can look for any additional tool that may help you perform this task.
-But, based on our experience so far, we take advantage of this pipeline cause it returns the best results when inputting a good match between the protein used as evidence and the genomic region being annotated, which is a feature well assigned in the ToxCodAn-Genome's outputs.
+ - Alternatively, you can look for any additional tools that may help you perform this task.
+But, based on our experience so far, we take advantage of this specific tool cause it returns the best results when inputting a good match between the protein used as evidence and the genomic region being annotated, which is a feature well assigned in the ToxCodAn-Genome's outputs.

 # NonToxin annotation